julian-baumann/open-phybox/README.md

     <h1 align="center">Open Phybox</h1>
 </p>

-A reimplementation of the Phybox educational expermiental box.
-The original Phybox only works with old operating systems such as Windows XP.
-This repository contains a firmware for a custom ESP-based build, that is compatible with the original Phybox measurement devices, but works with modern operating systems such as iPadOS.
+A re-implementation of the Phybox experiment box for the classroom.
+The original Phybox only works with legacy operating systems such as Windows XP.
+This repository contains firmware for a custom ESP-based build that is compatible with the original Phybox meters, but works with modern operating systems like iPadOS.

 ## Repository structure